PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/pages/+page.md

 ::::hint

-When you add a new page, it will already contain some code for the GUI.
+When you add a new page from a page template, it will already contain some code for the GUI.
 You can simply delete most of that code, and then write your own code to make the page look like as shown above.

 ::::

 :::

 ## That's it!
-Now you should know the role of pages in BagaWork apps, good work! 🥳 When you are ready to learn some more, continue with [Tutorial 3.
+Now you should know the role of pages in BagaWork apps, good work! 🥳 When you are ready to learn some more, continue with the tutorial [Fundamentals 3.
 Configuring GUI Components](../configuring-gui-components/) 🙂